bufbuild-ru/docs/docs/configuration/v1beta1/lint-rules/index.md

 - `PACKAGE_SAME_RUBY_PACKAGE` checks that all files with a given package have the same value for the `ruby_package` option.
 - `PACKAGE_SAME_SWIFT_PREFIX` checks that all files with a given package have the same value for the `swift_prefix` option.

-Each of these rules also verifies that if a given option is used in one file in a given package, it's used in every file.For example, if we have file `foo_one.proto`:
+Each of these rules also verifies that if a given option is used in one file in a given package, it's used in every file.

+For example, if we have file `foo_one.proto`:

 ::: info foo_one.proto